Amuse (music company): Operations

-The data-driven royalty advance service Fast Forward that was officially launched in April 2019, utilizes machine learning to calculate and offer users up to six months of their upcoming royalties through the Amuse smartphone application.
-The company's also operating in music licensing - from its distribution service, the company has access to the consumption data of how their users' music is being streamed and purchased, as well as the demographics of each artists' audience.
-Amuse leverages this data to identify emerging talent and offer selected artists licensing deals.
+The data-driven royalty advance service Fast Forward that was officially launched in April 2019, utilises machine learning to calculate and offer users up to six months of their upcoming royalties through the Amuse smartphone application.
+The service is very scalable and able to offer artists advances between US$10 up to thousands of USD.

 Financials

-Amuseio is based in Sweden and is required to release their financials.
-In 2020 they had a gross revenue of $17.4m USD and made $7.5m USD loss.
+Amuseio AB is based in Sweden and is required to release their financials.
+In 2023 they had a gross revenue of $24M USD and made $1.2M USD loss.